Dates: December 16, 2024 – January 1, 2025 / January 13 – 29, 2025

 - Full mountain services, meals, group equipment, tents.

-- Shared Porter service for group gear at each climbing day and from Camp 3 down after summit.
+- Shared Porter service for group gear at each movement to a new camp climbing day and from Camp 3 down after summit.

 - Full basecamp services with a heated and carpeted dome dining tent, basecamp cook staff, available Wifi.